canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 Do this again for multiple persons in your field of interest then see what other skills are commonly listed or mentioned and become proficient in those as well.

-In my case I often noticed to see a stronger emphasis on communication, intuition, and explanation versus model accuracy metrics.
+In my case I often noticed a stronger emphasis on communication, intuition, and an explanation versus model accuracy metrics.
 I also saw these folks contributing examples publicly in blog posts, talks, and open source notebooks.
 I now spend much of my time honing those skills,